 Tesla’s IPO in 2010 marked the end of this era and allowed Musk to consolidate financially and move onwards with his evolving strategy.

 With Tesla starting to turn the corner, now was the turn of SpaceX, which began to get positive traction through successful trials and contracts.
 The realms of his three companies began to slowly intertwine, in terms of deals between them and their common narrative of forging a sustainable future for mankind.
 Indeed, despite IPOing in 2012, four years later SolarCity merged with Tesla, with the apparent synergies and vertical integration opportunities receiving blessing from 85% of shareholders.

-His net worth during this period grew exponentially, from $2 billion in 2012 to $16 billion in 2017 (Forbes).
-Tesla’s share price also skyrocketed after the introduction of the Model 3 paved a way for the beginning of mass-market consumer electric vehicles.
+His net worth during this period grew exponentially, from $2 billion in 2012 to $19 billion in 2018 (Forbes).
+Tesla’s share price also skyrocketed after the introduction of the Model 3 paved a way for the beginning of mass-market consumer electric vehicles (TSLA shares are still up 881% since 2012, despite the recent issues in 2Q18).
 SpaceX, while still private, raised funding in July 2017 at a $21.2 billion valuation.
 The rapid growth of his net worth over the last six years is shown below:

 Musk’s Investments by the Numbers